DevTeam/Pure.DI/README.md

 ### Public Composition Roots

-To create an object graph quickly and conveniently, a set of properties is formed.
+To create an object graph quickly and conveniently, a set of properties (or a methods) is formed.
 These properties are here called roots of compositions.
-The type of a property is the type of the root object created by the composition.
-Accordingly, each invocation of a property leads to the creation of a composition with a root element of this type.
+The type of a property/method is the type of the root object created by the composition.
+Accordingly, each invocation of a property/method leads to the creation of a composition with a root element of this type.

 ```c#
 DI.Setup("Composition")